The iconic Melbourne Cricket Ground, better known as the MCG, is one of the biggest sports stadiums in the world.

 Stay close to the action

-If you want to stay close to the heart of the sporting action, there are several hotels within easy walking distance, including Hotel Lindrum Melbourne MGallery by Sofitel, Pullman Melbourne on the Park, Quest East Melbourne, Quest Jolimont and Mantra on Jolimont.
+Some of the best places to stay in Melbourne are within easy walking distance of the MCG.
+Stay close to the heart of the sporting action at Hotel Lindrum Melbourne MGallery by Sofitel, Pullman Melbourne on the Park, Quest East Melbourne, Quest Jolimont and Mantra on Jolimont.

 Make your trip happen